GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/Tableau development_v1.md

 This dashboard can be recreated for the component scores, substituting in the graphs, maps, weightings and warnings for that score.

+### Dashboard actions and filter
+A range of dashboard actions were created for each dashboard.
+The first action run is that the local authority filter from the first map applies to all worksheets using the same data source.

+There are six dashboard actions in each dashboard.
+Two filters, which alter the 'LSOA Text' and relevant 'Score Text' sheets; and four highlighters to highlight the map and the chart when LSOAs are selected or hovered over.
+Appendix G sets out all the dashboard actions created.

 ## Appendix A: Fields in the inner joined Tableau data sources
 The following table lists the joined data source fields.
 The two sources are the shapefile and the master spreadsheet created by GMCA.